everscale-org/docs/src/standard/TIP-2/core-description.md

 ChangeAddress
 ChangeOwnership

-## Free TON Name Identity Certificate convention
+## Everscale Name Identity Certificate convention

 Format: any alfa-numeric string except for a dot (.) and slash (/) which are prohibited.